Tourette Syndrome Life's a Twitch Logo

 Good afternoon C. and K.:

 Little work has been done in this area -- the most recent article I was able to find was from April 1989 (in the American Journal of Clinical Hypnosis -- Volume 31, Issue 4, pages 252-256).
-This was a case study only, in which an adolescent male's tics were successfully decreased through a four-step treatment model consisting of progressive relaxation, finger-tip temperature feedback, and eye-roll procedure, and imagery.
+This was a case study only, in which an adolescent male's tics were successfully decreased through a four-step treatment model consisting of progressive relaxation, finger-tip temperature feedback, an eye-roll procedure, and imagery.
 Nine sessions spanned six months of treatment.

 My thoughts on this is that hypnosis may work, but not because it IS hypnosis.
 Rather, hypnotic techniques (as explicitly stated in the above study's abstract) involve teaching relaxation techniques.
 It is a common finding that ANYTHING that serves to relax an individual with TS will result in a decrease of symptoms.
 Hence, simple relaxation techniques, massage, biofeedback, meditation, or even chiropractic can bring the same results in the same way (by decreasing tension).